Sosixsu/Statistics-computing-consolidation-project-in-Python/conclusions.md

 ### Linear predictor versus nonlinear truth

 The final block highlights a concept that is easy to miss in theory alone: the quality of the best linear predictor depends not only on the shape of the conditional expectation function, but also on the distribution of the explanatory variable.
 A linear approximation can look strong where the data are concentrated and weaker elsewhere.

-## Final takeaway

-As a GitHub folder, this project is strongest when presented as a **statistics computing consolidation project** rather than as isolated homework answers.
-It brings together simulation, estimation, regression, asymptotic reasoning, and visualization in a single reproducible Python workflow, with enough structure that a reader can understand the purpose, method, and result of each section without needing the original assignments.